Picolab/pico-engine/packages/pico-engine/README.md

 Open command prompt as Administrator then run `npm install --global --production windows-build-tools` That will configure python and c++ compiler for npm.

+We have had reports that the `pico-engine` command stops working with earlier versions of `node.js`, so update to the latest version.

 **Mac / Linux**

 Be sure you have python 2.7 installed.
 If python 3 is the system default, all you need to do is configure npm to use python 2.7 like so `npm config set python /path/to/executable/python2.7`